stadium-software/datagrid-icon-columns/README.md

 ```

 **Hiding the icon in the column header**
-1. Add the CSS below to the Stylesheet
+1. To hide the icon in the column header add the CSS below to the Stylesheet

 ```css
 th.stadium-icon > * {